joelcarter-dev/art-site/src/pages/store-items/the-crossing.md

 ---
 title: The Crossing
-about: >-
-  Three travellers cross the pass bordering the tribal territories to the west.
+about: "Three travellers cross the pass bordering the tribal territories to the west.
 Here they spy one of the guard towns with its watchtower ablaze.
 This shows good news; travelling should be safe and trade in the town is open.
-They will need both in order to embark on their mission.
+They will need both in order to embark on their mission. "
-artistNotes: >-
-  This took all day, and that attempt failed.
+artistNotes: This took all day, and that attempt failed.
 The second successful attempt also took all day.
 Many lessons were learnt, and a new style discovered.
 While not close to the vision I had in mind, it does Capture the atmosphere.
 That being one of (hopefully) distance, height, and a feeling of openness.
-price: '560'
+price: "560"
 info: 417 x 295mm
 date: 2019-03-07T00:06:05.127Z
 tags: